eecs484db/eecs484db.github.io/README.md

 ## About

-This [site](https://opangz.github.io/) holds the project specs for EECS 484 at the University of Michigan.
+This [site](https://eecs484db.github.io/) holds the project specs for EECS 484 at the University of Michigan.
 This was made possible by the EECS 485 team and the [Primer Spec](https://github.com/eecs485staff/primer-spec) Jekyll theme.

-**Disclaimer:** I am a much better database engineer than I am a frontend engineer (surprise!), so I apologize in advance if this code seems very bizarre.
+**Disclaimer:** We are much better database engineers than frontend engineers (surprise!), so apologies if this site is not the prettiest.

 ## MacOS Setup

+### Prerequisites

 Update Homebrew

 ```
 brew update && brew upgrade && brew cleanup
 ```

 Install `chruby` and `ruby-install` with Homebrew.
 Then, install `ruby`.

 ```
 brew install chruby ruby-install
 ruby-install ruby
 ```

 Configure your shell to automatically use `chruby`

 ```
 echo "## Chruby ##" >> ~/.zshrc
 echo "source $(brew --prefix)/opt/chruby/share/chruby/chruby.sh" >> ~/.zshrc